-The more simplified IRSS has been proposed by an international consortium of ophthalmologists and pediatric oncologists; it is more widely used in the clinical setting than the AJCC staging system (refer to Table 2).
+The more simplified IRSS has been proposed by an international consortium of ophthalmologists and pediatric oncologists.
+The IRSS is more widely used in the clinical setting than the AJCC staging system (see Table 11).
 A retrospective German study found that the IRSS predicted survival in 633 children with heritable retinoblastoma, 582 of whom presented with IRSS stage 0 or I disease.

 The following grouping systems are relevant for assessment of intraocular disease extension and are helpful predictors of ocular salvage:

 The International Classification of Retinoblastoma grouping system was developed with the goal of providing a simpler, more user-friendly classification that is more applicable to current therapies.
 This newer system is based on the extent of tumor seeding within the vitreous cavity and subretinal space, rather than on tumor size and location (see Table 12).
 The use of this system seems to better predict treatment success.[5,6,7] This system may also help predict high-risk histopathology.
 In a study of more than 500 patients with retinoblastoma, histopathological evidence of high-risk disease was noted in 17% of Group D eyes and 24% of Group E eyes.
 This can be helpful in counseling parents regarding the potential need for postoperative systemic therapy.

 Reese-Ellsworth Classification for Intraocular Tumors